rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 Support framework
 =======================

-Besides the framework provided by the c++ standard library (including STL), boost and other dependencies, yade provides its own specific services.
+Besides the framework provided by the c++ standard library (including STL), boost and other dependencies, Yade provides its own specific services.

 Pointers